holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/04_adv_data_structures_wheaties_unstructured.md

    list of weather records, a start date (a "YYYY-MM-DD" string), and an end date (a "YYYY-MM-DD" string).
 It should then return both the average temperature (float) and the total precipitation over a given period (float).
-    - Hint: The fact you're using a "YYYY-MM-DD" string means you can use `<=` to easily compare dates.
+    - Hint: using a "YYYY-MM-DD" string means you can use `<=` to compare dates
 0. Create a function that takes a dictionary as an input and returns a dictionary where the keys and values have been reversed.
     - For example: `{"a": 1, "b": 2} -> {1: "a", 2: "b"}`